 The KenGen Staff Retirement Benefits Scheme (DB Scheme) is established under trust and was closed to new entrants and to future accrual of benefits with effect from 31 December 2011 in respect of members aged below 45 years.
 A new Defined Contribution Scheme, the KenGen Defined Contribution (DC Scheme) 2012 was established effective 1 January 2012, for all new eligible employees.
 All active in-service members aged 45 years and over as at 31 December 2011 had an option to either remain in the DB scheme for future benefit accrual or join the new DC scheme.
 Some members opted to join the new DC scheme for future benefit accrual while others opted to remain in the DB scheme.
-The DC scheme is administered internally by a Secretariat while ICEA Lion Investment Asset Management Limited and Old Mutual Investment Group Limited act as Investment Managers for the Scheme.
+The DC scheme is administered internally by a Secretariat while ICEALion Investment Asset Management Limited and Old Mutual Investment Group Limited act as Investment Managers for the Scheme.
 The Company therefore only makes contributions to the DB scheme in respect of those members who opted to remain in the DB scheme.
+DB scheme only makes contributions to the DB scheme in respect of these members who opted to remain in the DB scheme.
+DB scheme only makes contributions to the DB scheme in respect of those members who opted to remain in the DB scheme.
 DB scheme member contributions are a fixed percentage of their basic pay with the Company responsible for the balance of the contributions.